houxuexianhan/cas/README.md

 cas.authn.ldap[0].password-encoder.type=NONE
 ```
 You can use Apache Directory Studio to browser ldap .
-NOTE: 'password-encoder' must be set to 'NONE',and the stored password of entry in ldap database must
+NOTE: 'password-encoder.type' must be set to 'NONE',and the stored password of entry in ldap database must
 be the format '{SHA}base64TheShaHash'，because the cas default handler(CompareAuthenticationHandler) compare
 the value by first getting the password hash byte[] with SHA algorithm,and then Base64 encode the hash。
 eg:  password plain text=jack  , then it is should stored in